Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine

 We report analysis results for 6 language pairs among 4 languages, involving the same and different writing systems, i.e., DE, NL, AR, and HE in Table~\ref{table-analysis-2}.
 One can easily see that our re-parameterized embeddings consistently exhibit a higher degree of cross-linguality compared to the baseline, which underlines the generality of our approach even if only English-centric equivalence relationships are leveraged.
 Full results for 8 languages and 28 pairs can be found in Appendix~\ref{sec:beyond_dictionary}.

-We further test whether better zero-shot word-level cross-linguality brings benefits to the downstream system, and use Flores~\citep{goyal-etal-2022-flores} to conduct translation evaluation on the 12 zero-shot directions in OPUS-4.
-As shown in Table~\ref{table-zero-shot}, considerable gains (+2.9 BLEU) are still obtained.
-Detailed results can be found in Appendix~\ref{appendix2}.